 Because a credit reporting error could affect your credit score and how much you pay for credit when you apply for a loan or a credit card, it’s important to monitor and maintain an error-free credit report.
 Depending on the nature of the errors, your credit scores could take a significant hit if they aren’t corrected.
-(You can see how credit report errors affect your credit scores by using Credit.com’s free tools.)
+(You can see how credit report errors affect your credit by using Credit.com’s Free Credit Report Summary.)

 According to the Fair Credit Reporting Act, both the credit reporting agency and the lender providing the inaccurate information are responsible for correcting the error.